CEO Sachin Shivaram photo.

 The Company

-The company is Wisconsin Aluminum Foundry , based in Manitowoc County, WI since 1909.
+The company is Wisconsin Aluminum Foundry, based in Manitowoc County, WI since 1909.
 The family-owned business has been in operation for 113 years and is in the 5th generation of family ownership.
 The main foundry is in Manitowoc, WI where there are two foundries: a sand plant and a permanent mold plant.
 There are two other locations in Manitowoc, one being a machine shop division and one a consumer products division.
 There are two locations out of state, one in Wabash, IN, and one in Crookston, MN.

 Wisconsin Aluminum Foundry has a total of 750 employees today, most of whom are in Wisconsin, and there are three unions at the WI facilities.
 They primarily make aluminum castings, but also procure and machine ductile iron and gray iron castings as well.
-There is, additionally, a consumer products division where WAF makes a proprietary line of kitchen equipment including a machine that cans beer for microbreweries and pressure cookers for various sizes for canning applications.
+Additionally, there is a consumer products division where WAF makes a proprietary line of kitchen equipment including a machine that cans beer for microbreweries and pressure cookers for various sizes for canning applications.
 They also make griddles and light cookware.
 For the medical field, they make a device that sterilizes items for medical applications, parts for a robotic surgical machine, and parts for MRI machines.

 Wisconsin Aluminum Foundry broadly serves the heavy motor industry but not in the traditional sense, more in the passenger automotive industry area, specializing in after-market parts and add-ons.
 They also serve the electric vehicle market for charging that is used in buses, trucks, and other vehicles just going into production.
 The marine industry is perhaps their largest customer and WAF makes motor parts for them.
 Additional industries served include the power generation electricity transmission market and aerospace serving companies that make satellites.
 All in all, the company has secured quite a bit of success in manufacturing.